khushalr/Treasury-Yield-Curve-Factor-Research-and-a-Relative-Value-Trading-Framework/README.md

 # Treasury Yield Curve Factor Research and a Relative-Value Trading Framework

-Research project exploring U.S. Treasury yield curve dynamics using rolling principal component analysis (PCA), then testing whether factor-neutral curve dislocations can support a relative-value trading framework.
+This is a research project exploring U.S. Treasury yield curve dynamics using rolling principal component analysis (PCA), then testing whether factor-neutral curve dislocations can support a relative-value trading framework.

 This project has two goals: